-• Mortality surveillance: A primary responsibility of the department.
+- Mortality surveillance: A primary responsibility of the department.
 Mortality follow-up for all cohorts (LSS, F1, in utero) continues on a 3-year cycle.
-Mortality data are complete through 2012 and include underlying cause of death as well as associated causes of death.
-Archiving early-time materials (scanning and digitization) including questionnaires of the major cohorts and other subjects in the early period has been conducted.

-- Hiroshima and Nagasaki tumor/tissue registries: Case collection by notifications and death certificates is complete through 2013 in both Hiroshima and Nagasaki including case abstraction in Nagasaki.
-The cancer incidence information through 2011 in Hiroshima and 2012 in Nagasaki has been cross-checked with the database of the LSS, in utero, and F1, and summarized.
+Mortality data are complete through 2013 and include underlying cause of death as well as associated causes of death.
+Archiving early-time materials (scanning and digitization) including questionnaires of the major cohorts and other subjects in the early period has been conducted. - Hiroshima and Nagasaki tumor/tissue registries: Case collection by notifications and death certificates is complete through 2014 in both Hiroshima and Nagasaki including case abstraction in Nagasaki.
 Annual reports of each registry were released.
-The recent data were provided to the Cancer Incidence in Five Continents, Vol. XI, and the International Incidence of Childhood Cancer, Vol. III, by the International Agency for Research on Cancer, and the CONCORD-3 (a global comparison of population-based cancer survival) by the London School of Hygiene and Tropical Medicine.
-As the Japanese National Cancer Registry started from January 2016, both Hiroshima and Nagasaki Cancer Registries have prepared for compliance with the new registry system.
-Cooperative studies with the National Cancer Center of Japan are also being conducted to refine the connection between current local systems treating the existent data up to 2015 and the nationwide system. - Pathology studies: A database that indexes RERF specimens of formalin-fixed paraffin-embedded tissues is being developed for future specimen utilization and storage in the Biosample Center of RERF.
-Preservation and utilization of pathological materials from the A-bomb survivors in Hiroshima and Nagasaki areas continues in collaboration with community hospitals and universities.
-Expanded collaboration is being organized.
+A paper of characteristics of bone tumors in the tissue registry of Hiroshima was submitted to an international journal.
+The cancer incidence information through 2011 in Hiroshima and 2012 in Nagasaki was summarized in the database of the LSS, in utero, and F1.
+The Cancer Incidence in Five Continents, Vol. XI, and the International Incidence of Childhood Cancer, Vol. III, by the International Agency for Research on Cancer including recent data from Hiroshima and Nagasaki were released.
+A summary paper of the CONCORD-3 (a global comparison of population-based cancer survival) by the London School of Hygiene and